rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ### [Expert Questioning](#expert-questioning)

-Asking people for help or information is a relatively low-cost enterprise.
-As such, I took the time to email most of the authors whose research I included in the "Table of Covered Research".
-In total, I sent 24 emails on 05/15/2022 and, as of 05/16/2022, have received 0 responses.
+Asking people for help or information is a relatively low-cost enterprise, so I took the time to email most of the authors whose research I included in the "Table of Covered Research".
+In total, I sent 24 emails on 05/15/2022 and, as of 05/19/2022, have received 0 responses.
 I've included the template I used, along with the responses I received.

 #### *Templates*